• Skip to primary navigation

 Simple and Spicy Whole Roasted Cauliflower

-The simplest way of cooking this vegetable.
-Rub it with oil and spices and make whole roasted curry cauliflower.
+The simplest way of cooking this vegetable is to rub it with oil and spices and make whole roasted curry cauliflower.
 And if you like this veggie combined with curry, try this Cauliflower and Potato Curry.

 Gone are the days when eating cauliflower only meant struggling through a mushy plate of overcooked white something.
-Actually, I pretty much avoided eating it as a side dish for years, I loved it in form of a creamy soup or a typical Romanian Salad, but never enjoyed it as a side dish.
+Actually, I pretty much avoided eating it as a side dish for years; I loved it in the form of a Creamy Cauliflower Almond Soup or a typical Romanian Cauliflower Salad, but I never enjoyed it as a side dish.

 But then I discovered that it can actually be roasted instead of boiled to death.
 What a revelation!